2021 Exam Information

 Exam questions assess the course concepts and skills outlined in the course framework.
 For more information on exam weighting, download the AP Psychology Course and Exam Description (CED).

 Encourage your students to visit the AP Psychology student page for exam information and exam practice.

-Multiple Choice — 100 Questions | 1 Hour, 10 Minutes | 66.6% of Exam Score
+100 Questions | 1 Hour 10 minutes | 66.7% of Exam Score

-Free Response — 2 Questions | 50 Minutes | 33.3% of Exam Score
+2 Questions | 50 minutes | 33.3% of Exam Score

 Exam Questions and Scoring Information

-For free-response questions from prior exams, along with scoring information, check out the tables below.
+For free-response questions (FRQs) from the 2019 exam, along with scoring information, check out the table below.

-Be sure to review the Student Performance Q&A. In this invaluable resource, the Chief Reader of the AP Exam compiles feedback from members of the reading leadership to describe how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.
+Be sure to review the Chief Reader Report.
+In this invaluable resource, the chief reader of the AP Exam compiles feedback from members of the AP Reading leadership to explain how students performed on the FRQs, summarize typical student errors, and address specific concepts and content with which students have struggled the most that year.